-The best thing to do is run the network wizard included within XP and Vista.
+The best thing to do is run the network wizard included within Windows.
 These can be found under the network icons in the Control Panel.
 This will ask you a few basic questions about your setup and configure your computer so it can get an IP address from the router, change your Network ID, etc. At the completion of this wizard, you can even create a disk and transfer those settings to other computers on the LAN.
 But if you want to manually configure your network, you can.

 To setup the Network ID on your computers, just right-click My Computer, select Properties, then select the Computer Name tab and click the Network ID button.
 Name it the same as your router’s SSID.
 To confirn you are allowing the router to provide you with an IP address, go to Start>Run and type ncpa.cpl and hit OK.
 This will take you to your network adapters.
 Right-click, select Properties, scroll down to TCP/IP and click the Properties button.
 It should say Obtain IP Address Automatically.
 This means it will get the IP address from the router.
 If this is selected, you do not need to do anything else.
 Also, from within the network properties, make sure File and Print Sharing is enabled if you want to share files or printers between other computers.

 In Vista, you will have a network Wizard that gives you more control over the types of sharing.
 To share files between computers, set the location to private, turn on Network Discovery, File Sharing and Printer Sharing.